EthanPeters96/CatchTheBall/README.md

 ## Features

-The website is comprised of four main pages, all are accessible from the navigation menu (home page, recipes page, about page & contact page).
-And two secondary pages. (tacos page & carbonara page).
-Lastly two extra pages.
-(404 page & thank-you page).
+The web game consists of one main page

 #### All Pages on the website have: